univstats

 Graduate Student Population

-Among the best Geophysics and Seismology schools, University of Arizona has the most enrolled graduate students of 38,751, while California Institute of Technology has the least number of graduate students of 982.
+Among the best Geophysics and Seismology schools, Columbia University in the City of New York has the most enrolled graduate students of 25,880, while California Institute of Technology has the least number of graduate students of 1,419.

 Graduate Student Population Comparison Between Best Geophysics And Seismology Schools